Your dream’s come true, you’re finally in Japan!

 His latest collection has just been released in English recently, but has been out since 2014 in Japan.
 There are seven short stories in this volume which, as the title suggests, is about men who lose the women they love.

-Akutagawa Ryunousuke’s complete works are available on Kindle.
+Search for Akutagawa Ryunousuke’s complete works on Kindle.
 He wrote a great many short stories including classics such as 「羅生門」(らしょうもん) — “Rashomon,” 「鼻」(はな) — “The Nose” and 「蜘蛛の糸」(くもの いと) — “The Spider’s Thread”

 Ichiyou Higuchi is so well respected that she appears on Japan’s 5000 yen bill.
 She died at the age of just 24 but wrote a number of short stories during her brief life.